RobertTalbert/discretecs/Spring2022-225/syllabus-mth225-sp22.md

 - *An oral quiz in drop-in or appointment hours*.
 In this option, you schedule time with me to meet online, during which I'll give you a new instance of a problem, and you work it out "live".
 - *A video posted to Flipgrid*.
 In this option, you request a Learning Target, and I'll give you a new instance of a problem for it, then you make a brief video of the solution and post it to the service [Flipgrid](https://info.flipgrid.com/).

-Details on these will be sent out in week 2.
-Other ways of demonstrating skill may be introduced later, especially for Learning Targets appearing near the end of the course.
+==Details on using these alternative assessment methods are found in the [Instructions for alternative Learning Target assessments](/gZhPoxR-QWq1g4jM9tr30A) document.== Other ways of demonstrating skill may be introduced later, especially for Learning Targets appearing near the end of the course.

 ### AEPs